fent/node-ytdl-core/README.md

 ## How does using an IPv6 block help?

-Using an IPv6 block is essentially using millions of different IPv6 addresses.
-Changing the external IP that you use is similar to proxying except without bypassing any restrictions such as a region lock.
-In a /64 IPv6 block, there are 18,446,744,073,709,551,616 single IPv6 addresses.
-This would allow you to have many requests without using the same IPv6 address more than once.
+Using an IPv6 block is essentially having millions of IPv6 addresses at your request.
+Changing the external IP that you use is similar to using a proxy, except without bypassing restrictions such as a region lock.
+In a /64 IPv6 block, there are 18,446,744,073,709,551,616 unique IPv6 addresses.
+This would allow you to make each request with a different IPv6 address.

 ## What if it stops working?